OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_AFU_interface.md

 * **local\_mem** — Local memory is off-chip memory connected to an FPGA but not visible to the host as system memory.
 * **hssi** — High-speed serial interfaces such as Ethernet.

 At the top level of the interface hierarchy the syntax remains platform-independent.
 Internally, however, these interfaces are platform-specific.
-On the D5005 board the host channel uses CCI-P and is defined as:
+On the n6001 board the host channel uses AXI streams and is defined as:

 ```SystemVerilog
 interface ofs_plat_host_chan_fiu_if